Utena - Anthy and Utena in the Apocalypse Saga

 Episode 25 brings Utena into danger from Akio as he seeks to control her through a relationship, and at the same time shows the way out of the danger, through teamwork in a relationship with Anthy.

 It is the first episode of the Apocalypse Saga and the episode of the first attraction, when Akio starts his corruption plan while pointing out Venus as the morning star.
 Corrupting Utena is one of his goals; another is to separate Utena from Anthy, to keep both under control and prevent either from saving the other.
 When he points to his namesake planet, the planetarium projector’s light changes from blue for illusion to yellow for jealousy: Akio is deliberately making Anthy jealous as part of his plan.
+Later, once Utena is tangled in his web, he acts to make Utena jealous too.

 Shadows of Utena and Anthy lie down in bed.

-Teamwork.
-Nothing is forcing Anthy and Utena apart yet.
-Just the opposite: Being in the S-shaped bed brings them closer.
-They talk in bed that night.
-Utena tells Anthy that they should help each other with their problems, and it reminds Anthy of Dios.
-Apparently she and Dios made a similar promise long ago.
-They hold hands, and Anthy almost confesses her problems.
+Apparently Anthy and Dios made a similar promise long ago.
+At least, we see a snippet of it.
+There are different interpretations, but I take it as a confabulated memory, perhaps constructed in the moment, not a metaphorical representation of Utena as Anthy’s prince.
+Utena and Anthy hold hands, and Anthy almost confesses her problems.
+Anthy looks worried and thoughtful, but as she begins to speak, her iris outlines shift from light to heavy.
 In the duel the next day against Saionji, Anthy watches impassively as Utena’s Sword of Dios disappears from her hand, leaving her defenseless.
 Then Anthy remembers what Utena had said and saves her, drawing Utena’s own sword from her chest.
 Utena’s promise to work together was an essential step in strengthening her power of miracles; it both aided Akio’s plan to exploit her to open the Rose Gate, and at the same time posed a risk to his plan.

 Anthy almost confesses her problems, but thinks better of it.
 I think she was about to confess that she is manipulating Utena, because she feels conflicted that she is working both for and against Utena.
 She was not going to say that Akio is abusing her, because she doesn’t realize it.
 But talking about her tasks for Akio would not work out well, and she can’t go on.